ebenefuenf/quma/docs/connecting.rst

 Connecting
 ==========

-You connect to a Server by creating an instance of the class :class:`quma.Database`.
+You connect to a server/database by creating an instance of the class :class:`quma.Database`.
 You have to at least provide a valid database URL and the path to your sql scripts.
 See below for the details.